KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 With the above command any changes made to files within the local folder will be reflected to the container folder and vice-versa.

+Get the Logs for a given Container:

+	> $ sudo docker logs RUNNING_DOCKER_CONTAINER_ID

 Start a Stopped Docker Container:

 	> $ sudo docker start STOPPED_DOCKER_CONTAINER_ID